 The book is available on Amazon in both digital and print formats.
 It’s super easy to download the e-version onto any device by using the free Kindle reading app.
 Yes, it really is that easy.

 You can keep a physical copy on the bookshelf in your office to use as a handy reference guide when you’re doing your lesson plans.
 Or, take a copy with you on your phone or tablet to your favourite coffee shop for lesson planning on the go.

 Check it out for yourself over on Amazon, but only if you want to get yourself some ESL awesome in your life:

 This activity is an excellent example of student-centred teaching and learning.
 Instead of just giving students a complete dialogue that they can read without even thinking about, you’ve left some blanks so that they have to work hard to figure it out.

 Good work and a job well done!
 Keep it up.
 If you want to learn more about this style of teaching, check out this short video below:

-What are your thoughts about this ESL conversation dialogue activity?
+What are your thoughts about this ESL dialogue practice?
 Do you think it would work in your classes, or do you have another go-to one that you’d like to share?